chukitow/woddy/README.md

 # Woddy

-Woddy is an Electron Application to check and clean the available memory on macOS
+Woddy is an Electron Application to check and clean the available memory on macOS, download it [here](https://github.com/chukitow/woddy/releases/tag/1.0).

 ## Contributing